frstycodes/media-controller/README.md

 ## Limitations
 - Currently only supports Windows OS.
-- Timeline Position doesn't update in real-time.
+- Timeline Position updates every 4 to 5 seconds.
 I don't know if it's a limitation of the Windows API itself or the way I'm using it.
 I haven't really looked into it.